Australian Inflation Rate: Will It Drop Below 3% In 2024?

 Key Takeaways:

-Inflation remains sticky with the CPI at 3.8% and households having to spend more on essentials.
+Inflation has fallen with the headline CPI at 2.8%, but households are still having to spend more on essentials.

 Rents and services like insurance and healthcare are still hitting hip pockets hard, reflecting domestic price pressures.